b-lukaszuk/BS_wJ_eng/contents/altruism.md

 optimal strategy.

 You could say that was a no-brainer, but the problem is deeper than you may think.
-Imagine there are two monkeys each got a [tick](https://en.wikipedia.org/wiki/Tick) on their back that they cannot remove themselves.
+Imagine there are two monkeys and each got a [tick](https://en.wikipedia.org/wiki/Tick) on their back that they cannot remove themselves.
 A tick decreases survival of an animal (it spreads diseases), so does the removal of the tick (less time to find food).
 Therefore assume that,